abuiles/json-xdr/README.md

 ## Serialization format

-XDR has some types that map to native types in JavaScript, however there are some types which don't have an equivalent representation.
-For those types we do the serialization and deserialization using the following rules.
+JavaScript native types are used when possible, for example, `String`, `Integer`, `Array` and `null`.
+However there are some types which don't have an equivalent representation.
+For those types the serialization and deserialization is done using the following rules.

 ### Opaque and VarOpaque